FredKSchott/snowpack/docs/05-scripts.md

   - ex: `"run:tsc": "tsc"`
 - `"plugin:*": "..."`
   - Connect a custom Snowpack plugin.
 See the section below for more info.
+- `"mount:*": "mount DIR [--to PATH]"`
+  - Copy a folder directly into the final build at the `--to` URL location.
+  - If no `--to` argument is provided, the directory will be hosted at the same relative location.
+  - ex: `"mount:public": "mount public --to /"`
+  - ex: `"mount:web_modules": "mount web_modules"`
+- `"proxy:*": "proxy URL --to PATH"`
+  - Proxy all requests that match the `--to` path to this URL.
+  - Useful when you expect this path to exist in production.
+  - ex: `"proxy:api": "proxy https://pokeapi.co/api/v2 --to /api"`

 ### Script Variables